 - Proper signage advising of mold remediation must be posted at all entrances

 - Only disinfectants or biocides registered by the EPA will be used, unless outlined and approved in remediation plan

 - Cannot provide a client waiver to forgo the Assessment (the client may choose to hire a mold removal company without an assessment, but the mold remediator is breaking the law)

 - The project must be acceptably cleared by the mold assessor before any dismantling of containment areas, (the client may waive their right to post remediation inspection by signing a mutual agreement between the assessor, remediator & the client)

 Further requirements overseen by the Department of Labor require the following:

 - Valid mold assessment or remediation license displayed visibly at any mold project worksite

-- Successful completion of New York Department of Labor course work and training
+- Successful completion of New York Department of Labor course work and training with biannual license renewals.

 - Provide a financial statement, prepared by an independent accountant which is signed and notarized.
 This statement must state all assets and will be used by the DOL to determine financial responsibility of applicants to perform remediation services